johnnyw66/SAP2/README.md

 If my interest still holds - the ROM could contain some simple monitor program to load software over an RS232 serial port.
 Perhaps look at retargeting a C Compiler?

-For what it's worth - I've included the circuit for a programmer unit so the user can enter byte code by hand.
+For what it's worth - I've included the sub-circuit for a programmer unit so the user can enter byte code by hand.
 I prefer to use a combination of the LogicSim GUI and my simple **assembler utility**.

 Assemble your machine code from an 'asm' text file using the included python utility **assembler.py** - and load the program into the RAM memory unit (right click the RAM unit and select 'Load Image' - then select an assembled file (.hex)).
 You start the LogicSim emulation by using the keys 'CMD/CTRL' + 'R'to reset the processor - followed by 'CMD/CTRL' + 'K' to start the CPU clock.
 You can change the speed of the processor by selecting **simulate** on the GUI and **Auto-Tick Frequency**.